robertocarroll/icc-beta/style-guide-templates/content-reviewer-guidelines.md

 title: Content reviewer guidelines
 ---
 # Content reviewer guidelines
 Use this guide to maintain the quality, consistency and accessibility of content submitted by content experts.

 ## Big questions
 - What is the specific thing a user is trying to do on this page?
 - Have we helped him or her to achieve it quickly and easily?
-- What is our a measure of success?
+- What is our measure of success?
 - How are we going to monitor it?

 ## Understandable and findable